Please do not block ads on this website.

 Photosynthesis is an endothermic reaction.
 Solar energy from the sun provides the necessary energy for the reaction to proceed.

 Animals eat plants, or eat other animals that have eaten plants, and incorporate the carbon atoms into their cells.

 During respiration, glucose and oxygen are converted into carbon dioxide and water.

-Respiration is an exothermic reaction, releasing 2803 kJ per mole of energy.
+Respiration is an exothermic reaction, releasing 2803 kJ of energy per mole of glucose consumed in the reaction.

 The process of decomposition also releases carbon dioxide back into the atmosphere.